sunshine

 • Standardized testing practice: CAASPP (California Assessment of Student Performance and Progress)

-• Electives: English writing class (2nd grade and up, in small class settings), kung fu, tennis, MPM, art, chess, science, private piano lessons, private clarinet lessons etc.
+• Electives: English writing class (2nd grade and up, in small class settings), tennis, MPM, art, chess, LEGO/Robotics, private piano lessons, private clarinet lessons etc.

 • The sessions for these classes last 8 weeks and fees are collected separately.